© Christy MacBride Photography

 Meals on Wheels Volunteering: SCWC and its members deliver meals to seniors three Wednesdays of each month via the Meals on Wheels program operated out of the San Clemente Senior Center.
 Over the course of the year this amounts to hundreds of meals delivered and hundreds of volunteer hours provided by members.
 Not only are recipients appreciative of the meals, but also the human contact that helps brighten their day.
 Many members also donate their time volunteering at the senior center on a regular basis.

-FAM Diaper Donations, Food Drive and Holiday Adopt-A-Family program: FAM is a charitable non-profit alliance based in San Clemente that assists those in need with food, shelter, and personalized supportive services.
-In 2024 SCWC continued to support FAM by donating diapers on a quarterly basis, exceeding 8,000 diapers provided.
-In October, the club organized a food drive and delivered more than 300 pounds of non-perishable food items.
+FAM Diaper Donations, Donation for Refrigerator Maintenance, and Holiday Adopt-A-Family program: FAM is a charitable non-profit alliance based in San Clemente that assists those in need with food, shelter, and personalized supportive services.
+In 2025 SCWC continued to support FAM by donating diapers twice a year, exceeding 4,000 diapers provided.
+Through our grant application process, the club donated $2000 as requested for maintenance costs of FAM’s three commercial refrigerators for safe food storage.
 In December, the club funded and purchased requested holiday gifts for a total of 20 children in need.

 Arts & Culture

 Cabrillo Playhouse Donation and Support: The Cabrillo Playhouse has served as San Clemente’s local community theater since 1953.
-The Playhouse structure is in need of renovation, and they are actively raising funds to modify the stage and increase the roof height over the stage.
-The SCWC donated $1,000 toward this effort and has also supported the Playhouse by scheduling and arranging for members to purchase tickets and attend performances as a group.
+The Playhouse structure has needed renovation, and they are actively raising funds to modify the stage and increase the roof height over the stage.
+SCWC donated $1,816 toward this effort, specifically to fund the set-building equipment, and has also supported the Playhouse by scheduling and arranging for members to purchase tickets and attend performances as a group.
+Additionally, several club members volunteer regularly at the playhouse.

 “Not all of us can do great things, but we can do small things with great love.”